NielsLeenheer/ReceiptPrinterStatus/README.md

 ## Barcode scanners

 If your printer supports connecting a barcode scanner, you can also use this libary get access to the barcode scanner.
 This works very similar to the `WebHidBarcodeScanner` and `WebSerialBarcodeScanner` libraries, but instead of connecting directly to the barcode scanner, you would get the information from the printer instead.
-To get access to the barcode scanner, you can use the `ThermalPrinterBarcodeScanner` object which is available on the `barcodeScanner` property.
+To get access to the barcode scanner, you can use the `ReceiptPrinterBarcodeScanner` object which is available on the `barcodeScanner` property.

 If you want to know if a barcode scanner is supported by you printer, you can look at the `supported` property.